zhaoyafei/design-kit/docs.md

 Table cells may have plain text, links, buttons, and actions.

-## Actions
+## Usage
+Build a table using the `<table>` element.
+The following modifiers exist for table cells (`<td>`s).
-"Actions" in tables should be used when doing something within the current view, such as opening a modal.
+- `td.action` - "Actions" in tables should be used when doing something within the current view, such as opening a modal.
 They look like small links.
 To create one, apply `.action` to the cell's `<td>` tag.
+- `td.has-notification-dot` - A red notification dot is added to the center of the table cell.

 ```html
 <td class="action"><a>Send Email</a></td>
 ```

 When building tables, try to keep the action/button columns hugging the right side of the table.
 This improves readability when scanning tables with sparse data.

-## Alignment
+### Alignment
 In columns:

 - Buttons and actions should be centered